AliceO2Group/ControlWorkflows/README.md

 This piece of documentation explains how to generate a DPL workflow template which should run on an FLP.

 All FLPs use the `readout-dataflow` workflow to run the common pieces of software - Readout, STFBuilder, STFSender, ROC and others.
-It can also include one DPL sub-workflow which may perform some data processing and/or quality control.
+It can also include DPL sub-workflows which may perform some data processing and/or quality control (max. one per FLP).
+Additionally, a remote QC workflow can be added (e.g. with Mergers).

+All available DPL workflows can be (re)generated with scripts stored in the `scripts` directory.
+Use [`generate-all-dpl-workflows.sh`](scripts/generate-all-dpl-workflows.sh) to regenerate all the DPL workflows, or any particular script to regenerate only the selected one.
+All scripts should be executed from within the `scripts` directory.
+When adding a new workflow template, please consider providing also a script, so it can be regenerated in case of need.

 ## Preparing the DPL command